MayaPosch/NymphCast/README.md

 <a id="id-dg"></a>
 ## Developer's Guide ##

 The focus of the project is currently on the development of the NymphCast server and the protocol parts.
-We're encouraging third parties to contribute server-side app support of their services and developers in general to contribute to server- and client-side development.
+Third parties are encouraged to contribute server-side app support of their services and developers in general to contribute to server- and client-side development.

 The current server and client documentation is hosted at the [Nyanko website](http://nyanko.ws/nymphcast.php).